 When it came time to remodel the outdated bathroom, Casey teamed up with The One Room Challenge to kick off the project.
 The ORC offered a unique opportunity to partner with fantastic vendors and remodel the Ranchalow bathroom in 6 short weeks.
 The ORC provides participants with a supportive, enthusiastic forum in which to share the process of transforming a room.
 It’s not a competition, but rather a celebration of creativity, inspiration, and original ideas.

-It took me 32 days from demo to a finished photo.
-I tell my design clients 2-3 months minimum for a bathroom remodel, without hesitation.
+The remodel process took 32 days from demo to a finished photo.
+Casey tells clients 2-3 months minimum for a bathroom remodel, without hesitation.
 And there is clearly a reason that’s the timeline.
 While possible to do in a shorter amount of time, bathrooms are small and only so many people can work in a small room at a time.
-Add in 10-12 different trades and unique schedules and it’s easy to see why a bathroom remodel could take six months.
+Add in 10-12 different trades and unique schedules and it’s easy to see why a bathroom remodel could take multiple months to complete.

-To pay homage to the Craftsman and Ranch style of the Ranchalow, I selected tile colors in modern silhouettes from the Pratt and Larson Craftsman collection.
-Reflecting the Arts and Crafts heritage of American Art Tile, these stony, textural matte glazes are more rustic, complex, and variable than other glazes in their line.
+To pay homage to the Ranch and Craftsman style of the Ranchalow, Casey selected tile colors in modern silhouettes from the Pratt and Larson Craftsman collection.
+These stony, textural matte glazes are more rustic, complex, and variable than other glazes in their line.
 The variation and range showcases the handmade nature.
-Each tile feels unique and that creates personality for this small bath.
+Each tile feels unique and that adds character for this small bath.

-To balance the traditional palette of cream and soft green from the tile, I add in black plumbing fixtures and brass hardware.
+Opposites on the style spectrum, traditional and modern styles are blended to create an unexpected palette.
+To balance the traditional cream and soft green from the tile, Casey used matte black plumbing fixtures and brass hardware.
 The black adds a modern touch and the brass adds warmth without feeling too modern.